Kingdom of Sophene: Zariadres and his successors

+Following the death of Zariadres, Artaxias I apparently claimed the right to rule over Sophene based on his succession rights (primogeniture).
+However, the younger line in Sophene managed to preserve the independence of their kingdom, due to their diplomatic (and possibly dynastic) link with Cappadocia.
+Three successors of Zariadres are known: Mithrobouzanes, Arkathias, and Arsakes (or Artanes).
+Arkathias is known only through numismatic evidence and his dating to the second half of the 2nd century BCE is tentative.
+He is believed to have been the founder of Carcathiocerta, the second royal capital of Sophene, which is identified with modern-day Eğil on the Tigris River.
+Based on this connection with Arkathias, Carcathiocerta (as it is called by Strabo) is emended to *Arkathiokerta.
+However, Arsamosata, located further to the north, remained the largest settlement and only true city of the kingdom.
+Arsamosata survived in a contracted state until perhaps the early 13th century CE.

 Sophene was autonomous for the majority of the 2nd century BCE.
-Change first occurred with the arrival of the Parthian Empire, who under the King of Kings Mithridates II forced Sophene to recognize their suzerainty.
-Sophene was conquered by the King of Greater Armenia, Tigranes II the Great c.
-95 BCE, but Tigranes lost control over Sophene c.
+Change first occurred with the arrival of the Parthian Empire, which under the King of Kings Mithridates II forced Sophene to recognize its suzerainty.
+In about 95 BCE, Sophene was conquered by the King of Greater Armenia, Tigranes II the Great, who deposed Arsakes, the king of Sophene.
+However, Tigranes lost control over Sophene c.
 69 BCE during his war with Rome.
-After Tigranes II was defeated by the Romans, Pompey installed Tigranes' son Tigranes the Younger as ruler of Sophene, then ceded the kingdom to Ariobarzanes I of Cappadocia.
+After Tigranes II was defeated by the Romans, Pompey installed Tigranes's son Tigranes the Younger as ruler of Sophene, then ceded the kingdom to Ariobarzanes I of Cappadocia.
 It is debated whether after 66 BCE Sophene came back under Greater Armenian control or became a part of Cappadocia.
 Around 54 CE, the Romans installed Sohaemus of Emesa as King of Sophene.
 After this, Sophene reverted to Armenian control and was ruled as an Armenian province.
 Branches of the Orontid dynasty continued to rule parts of Sophene after it was annexed by Greater Armenia.